 Can you afford to lose documents, family pictures, videos of family trips, and your favorite music?
 Oh, and don’t forget your email accounts if you are using Outlook or Windows Live Mail.
 If it is important to you, then you need to do a data backup.

 By definition, a backup is a process of copying personal data files, such as documents, music, pictures, and videos and storing that data outside of your computer for safekeeping.

 If you experience operating system corruption, data loss, or hard drive failure, then you will be in an excellent place to recover your precious data.

 A good rule to follow is that any valuable personal data should reside in two or more locations at any given time.

 It is also advisable to consider having a data backup stored off-site.
 Programs like Dropbox and OneDrive fit this category.

-Hard drive failure is a major contributor to data loss.
-We have to be realistic, hard drives do not last forever.
-With this in mind you can put together a backup and recovery plan that will work for you.
+Hard drive failure is a significant contributor to data loss.
+We have to be realistic; hard drives do not last forever.
+With this in mind, you can put together a backup and recovery plan that will work for you.

 The best place to save your data is on an external storage drive.
 A one Terabyte external drive is adequate.
 Depending on the amount of data that needs to be backed up, a USB flash drive will also work.

 I would opt for the external hard drive because it gives you the flexibility of storing a system image which can take a lot of storage.